onurkaymak/galactic-age-calculator/README.md

 - Clone this project from provided GitHub repository: [Repository Link](https://github.com/onurkaymak/galactic-age-calculator)
 - Navigate into the project's folder in your terminal.
 - Please note that you need both Node.js and NPM are installed in your local machine to install all the dependencies to run this app.
-- Type `npm install` in your terminal to download all the necessary dependencies.
+- While you are in the root level of the project folder, type `$ npm install` in your terminal to download all the necessary dependencies.
-- Once NPM install all the dependencies, you can type `npm run start` in your terminal to view the project on your browser.
+- Once NPM install all the dependencies, you can type `$ npm run build` in your terminal, this will let [Webpack](https://webpack.js.org/concepts/) to bundle application files.
+- Finally, you can type `$ npm run start`, this will let Webpack to start the application in your browser.
+- You can always check package.json file to see full list of dependencies and scripts.

+#### Run Test files with Jest

+- You can type `$ npm run test` to run all tests included in this project with [Jest](https://jestjs.io/).

 ## Known Bugs